cms-tau-pog/TauFW/docs/CMSDAS2020/configuration.md

 set-voms; voms-proxy-info
 ```

-Side remark: you need to replace `<first-letter-of-cern-username>/<cern-username>/` where it apprears appropriatly, of course :).
+Side remark: you need to replace `<first-letter-of-cern-username>/<cern-username>/` where it apprears appropriately, of course :).

 You can check the settings for your grid certificate, provided that it is imported into your browser, for example at [voms2.cern.ch](https://voms2.cern.ch:8443/voms/cms/user/home.action).